aesrael/go-postgres-react-starter/README.md

 - [Setup postgres- windows](https://www.robinwieruch.de/postgres-sql-windows-setup/): Setting up postgres on windows

 ## Usage
-Clone this directory
+Clone this repository

-Use the queries in the [server/db/.postgres](./server/db/.postgres) file to setup the database.
+Use the queries in the [server/db/.psql](./server/db/.postgres) file to setup the database.

-Enter the DB creds in [server/config/](./server/config/config.go)  file
+Enter the DB creds in the [server/config/](./server/config/config.go) file

 Navigate to the server directory